Preparing IRS Form 1040 Schedule E for Shareholders and Landlords

-Certain business entities, including S-corporations, “pass through” their profits to the owners or shareholders of the business.
-These individuals must then report these profits on their own personal tax returns, on page 1 of IRS Form 1040, Schedule E.
+Certain business entities, including S-corporations, pass their profits and losses through to the owners or shareholders of the business.
+These individuals must then report the information on their own personal tax returns, on Schedule E and on IRS Form 1040.

-The S-corp does not pay income tax of its own, although it is required to file a return—Form 1120S—if it has more than one owner or shareholder.
+An S-corp doesn't pay any income tax of its own, although it's required to file Form 1120S if it has more than one owner or shareholder.
 This return reports the profits that pass to each individual shareholder.

-Generally speaking, ordinary net business income or loss is reported on Schedule E. Other sources of income are reported on their own schedules, then entered on the appropriate line of the 1040 tax return.
+Ordinary net business income or loss is generally reported on Schedule E. Other sources of income are reported on their own schedules, then entered on the appropriate line of the 1040 tax return.

 For example, interest and dividends passed through by an S-corporation to a shareholder are reported on Schedule B. Capital gains are reported on Schedule D. Your tax software program will take the information on the K-1 input screen and report the income and expense amounts in the right place.
 You might want to seek the guidance of a tax professional if you're not using software.

 The first thing any S-corporation shareholder should do is request an automatic extension of time to file his tax return.
-Why?
 The deadline for the corporation’s Form 1120S is March 15.
-Few S-corporations can actually meet this deadline and will take extensions of their own.
+Few S-corporations can actually meet this deadline and most will take extensions of their own.
 S-corporations can file Form 7004 to request an automatic extension of six months until Sept.
 15 to file their 1120S returns.

-S-corporations will not issue Schedule K-1s until Form 1120S is completed, so shareholders will have to wait to file their own returns until the corporate return is finished.
-Therefore, shareholders should request an automatic extension as well, making their personal tax returns due Oct.
+S-corporations won't issue Schedule K-1s until their Forms 1120S are completed, so shareholders will have to wait to file their own returns until the corporate return is finished.
+Shareholders should request an automatic extension as well, making their personal tax returns due Oct.
 15 rather than April 15, so they don't find themselves up against the wall time-wise.

 A Note About Schedule K-1s

 Not all Schedule K-1s are the same.
 They don’t all reflect only S-corporation tax information.
-You might also receive a Schedule K-1 if you’re a partner in a business or the beneficiary of an estate or trust that has passed tax liability for its earnings on to you.
+You might also receive a Schedule K-1 if you’re a partner in a business if you're the beneficiary of an estate or trust that has passed tax liability for its earnings on to you.

 All these Schedule K-1s report similar information, but they’re slightly different.
-If you receive multiple Schedule K-1s or expect to, you might do best to seek the assistance of a tax professional to make sure all information in reported correctly on your Form 1040.
+If you receive multiple Schedule K-1s or expect to, you might do best to take them to a tax professional so you can be sure that all information in reported correctly on your Form 1040.